leehuk/factorio-tnfp/README.md

 TNfP should be compatible with all mods relating to trains, providing they don't change train schedules or add custom types of train stops.

 When used with mods which add custom types of train stops, TNfP will work as follows:
+* LTN (Logistic Train Network): TNfP will dispatch to any stop except depots, which are ignored due to conflicts with scheduling trains.
 * TSM (Train Supply Manager): TNfP will dispatch to 'Requester' stops, but will completely ignore 'Supplier' stops due to conflicts with scheduling trains.
 * Default: TNfP uses a configuration option controlling whether stops are considered safe to dispatch to (and thus ignored) or not.